Medium x WordPress Dispute: What Is The Best For You?

 WordPress x Medium: WordPress Has More Options To Make Money

-If you’re serious about making money from your work.
-You’re often better off going with WordPress because you can monetize your content in different ways.
-Like selling ads or sponsored content.
-Medium lets you include first-party promotion (e.g. promoting your own work) and affiliate links (with disclosure), but you cannot engage in the third-party promotion (promoting someone else).
+Medium lets you include first-party promotion (e.g., promoting your work) and affiliate links (with disclosure), but you cannot engage in third-party promotion (promoting someone else).
 Additionally, we can add affiliate links, Medium is unlikely to curate an article that contains them.

 To generate the money to pay its authors.
 So, Medium uses a metered paywall to encourage Medium readers to upgrade to a paid plan (which costs $5 per month or $50 per year).
 This is how most newspapers do things.